Course - Finite Element Applications in Mechanical Engineering - TMM4155

 TMM4155 - Finite Element Applications in Mechanical Engineering

 Grade: Letter grades

 |Evaluation||Weighting||Duration||Grade deviation||Examination aids|

-The course includes the following subjects: "geometry idealization", "advanced meshing", "identification of FE based theory and tools for problem solving", "linear and non-linear Finite Element (FE) formulations", "static and dynamic FE formulations in time and frequency domain", "simple control system design for motor and vibration control", "guidance in static, dynamic, contact, buckling and mechanism analysis in NX and FEDEM", "FE based solution of previous exams in TMM4112 Machine Element" and "FE based solutions of advanced industrial applications".
+The course includes the following subjects: advanced meshing, identification of FE based theory and tools for problem solving, linear and non-linear Finite Element (FE) analyses, static and dynamic FE formulations in time and frequency domain, guidance in static, dynamic, contact, buckling analysis, evaluation of structural integrity of components with geometrical discontinuities, and FE based solutions of advanced industrial applications.

 Learning methods and activities

-The basic course intension is to transfer the lecturers 30 years academic and industrial experience with development and application of the Finite Element Method in Mechanical Engineering.
-The course has therefore a strong focus on Finite Element applications and problem solving in Mechanical Engineering.
-The applications will be selected from simple examples of mechanical components (such as the ones from previous exams in TMM4112 Machine Elements as well as more complex industrial mechanical systems.
-FE theory and methods related to the applications will be teached to enable the students to understand and evaluate the simulation results.
-The students shall see and learn "pros and cons" with analytical calculations and FEM simulations.
+The basic course intension is to build fundamental understanding of Finite Element Method and focus on Finite Element applications and problem solving in Mechanical Engineering.
+The applications will be selected from simple examples of mechanical components (such as the ones from previous exams in TMM4112 Machine Elements) as well as more complex industrial mechanical systems.
+FE methods related to the applications will be taught to enable the students to understand and evaluate the simulation results.
+The students shall see and learn "pros and cons" with analytical solutions and FEM simulations.
 The lectures and exercises are given in English.

 Further on evaluation